HUman RIghts and Democracy

 Fact: Article 21 of the Universal Declaration of Human Rights promises each person a meaningful role in their own government.

-Our individual voices and votes have been diluted to meaningless by growth.
-In many democracies, like the United States, it is so crowded that it’s actually irrational to vote.
-That growth, enabled by the failure to require equitable and personal development and education, has also degraded our ecosystems, compounding the threats to human rights, democracy, and freedom by making the conditions for social cooperation more challenging.
-Aldous Huxley, author of Brave New World, saw population growth as a core threat to human freedom.
+That population growth, enabled by the failure to require equitable and personal development and education, has also degraded our ecosystems, compounding the threats to human rights, democracy, and freedom by making the conditions for social cooperation more challenging.
+Aldous Huxley, author of Brave New World, saw population growth as a core threat to human freedom

 Fact: Each member’s role in a democracy is, cetus paribus, inverse to the size of that democracy.
 Jean-Jacques Rousseau, On the Social Contract 50-51 (Donald A. Cress ed. & trans., Hackett 1987) (1762);